oilcrest/ohwr-array-interface-labview/README.txt

 	 - make estimated remaining time correct also for IV+CV
 	 - automatic remeasurement of a cell's value when unexpectedly different from other cells
 	 - temperature correction for IV

+#DONE
+ - speed up by measuring total current and voltage only every X steps (set by user)

 #DONE commit 27.6.2017
  - switch to PDF read mode programmatically